TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 increaseCounterPrimitive(primitive);
 ```

-Take a moment to try to guess what will happen to `object` and what will happen to `primitive`, after we make the function calls.
+Take a moment and guess what will happen to `object` and what will happen to `primitive` after we make the function calls.

 If you answered that the object counter would increase by 1, and the primitive counter wouldn't change, you're correct.
 Remember that `objectCounter` is passed by reference, while `primitiveCounter` is passed by copy.